Chart Color Schemes

 Infrastructure

-No factors influence a region's performance more than alterations to local infrastructure, major undertakings, and planning initiatives.
-AreaSearch has pinpointed 0 projects that could potentially impact this area.
-Notable projects include Bruce Precinct (Section 15), Bruce Residential Development Zone, Bruce Commercial Centre Expansion, and New Northside Hospital (North Canberra Hospital Redevelopment).
-The following list outlines those likely to be most pertinent.
+No changes were identified by AreaSearch that could potentially affect the region's performance.
+Key projects include Bruce Precinct Section 15, Bruce Residential Development Zone, Bruce Commercial Centre Expansion, and New Northside Hospital, which is part of the North Canberra Hospital Redevelopment.
+The following list outlines those projects likely to have the most significance.

 Professional plan users can use the search below to filter and access additional projects.